n8design/htwoo/REACT-CHANGELOG.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## 1.2.1 - 2022-Aug-1

+>In support of HTWOO-CORE v1.2.3

+### MOLECULES

+- *HOOOptionList* - Bug fix for missing html/styles on checkbox option group.

 ## 1.2.0 - 2022-July-15

 >In support of HTWOO-CORE v1.2.0